surma/surma.dev/content/things/rust-to-webassembly.md

 ---

-For many, Rust is the first choice when targeting WebAssembly.
-Let’s take full control.
+What follows is a brain dump of everything I know about compiling Rust to WebAssembly.
+Enjoy.

 <!-- more -->

-A long old time ago, I wrote a blog post on [how to compile C to WebAssembly without Emscripten][c to wasm], i.e. without the default tool that makes that process easy.
+Some time ago, I wrote a blog post on [how to compile C to WebAssembly without Emscripten][c to wasm], i.e. without the default tool that makes that process easy.
 In Rust, the tool that makes WebAssembly easy is called [wasm-bindgen], and we are going to ditch it!
 At the same time, Rust is a bit different in that WebAssembly was always a first-class target and the standard library is laid out to support it out of the box.

 ## Rust to WebAssembly 101